TatiGarrido/Doge-Dog-Day-Care/README.md

    ## Frameworks, Libraries & Programs Used

  1. Hover.css:
-    * was used on the menu, social media icons and on "send" button.
+    * Was used on the menu, social media icons and on "send" button.

  2. Google Fonts:
-    * to import the 'DynaPuff' and 'Roboto' font styles.
+    * To import the 'DynaPuff' and 'Roboto' font styles.

  3. Font Awesome:
-    * to import the icons.
+    * To import the icons.

  4. Git
-    * used for version control.
+    * Used for version control.

  5. GitHub
-    * to host and deploy the website.
+    * To host and deploy the website.

  7. Gitpod
-    * to develop the project.
+    * To develop the project.

  8. Balsamiq
-    * to create the wireframes.
+    * To create the wireframes.

  9. Tiny PNG
-    * to compress the documentation images.
+    * To compress the documentation images.

  10. W3C HTML Validator
-     * to validate the HTML.
+     * To validate the HTML.

  11. W3C CSS Validator
-     * to validate the CSS.
+     * To validate the CSS.

+ 12. Lighthouse
+     * To test the quality and accessibility of the website.